-PhD Scholar, Department of Computer and Science Engineering, Department of Electronics and Telecommunication SGGSIE&T, Maharashtra, Nanded MGM College o Engineering, Maharashtra, Nanded. ajkadam@aissmscoe.com jondhale_kc@mgmcen.ac.in
+PhD Scholar, Department of Computer and Science Engineering, Department of Electronics and Telecommunication SGGSIE&T College of Engineering, Maharashtra, Pune MGM College o Engineering, Maharashtra, Nanded. ajkadam@aissmscoe.com jondhale_kc@mgmcen.ac.in

-Abstract: Remote sensing is the process of getting knowledge regarding some article or observable fact not including creation mental contact with the object.
+Abstract: Remote sensing is the process of getting knowledge regarding some article or observable fact not includingcreationmental contact with the object.
 The data collected by deploying this method is termed as the remote sensing data.
 Data collected by this method may be either linear or non-liner in nature.
-For classification of linear statistics, we have used linear Support Vector Machine (LSVM) and for non-linear Support Vector Machine (NSVM) using different types of kernels.
+For classification of linear statistics, we haveused linear Support Vector Machine (LSVM) and for non-linear Support Vector Machine (NSVM) using different types of kernels.